asymingt/deepdive/readme.md

 # Example usage

-## Step 1 : Create your YAMLP profile
+## Step 1 : Create your YAML profile

 First, you'll need to know a bit about your hardware.
 You can use deepdive_tool with the -h switch to get information about your tracker and lighthouses: